code of conduct

 Overview

-Please note that this code of conduct is not a legal document supplementing, but not trumping, Department- and/or College-level policies for your level of employment or study.
+Please note that this code of conduct is not a legal document.
+It supplements Department- and/or College-level policies for your level of employment or study.

 • All communication, be it online or in person, should be appropriate for a professional audience and be considerate of people from different cultural backgrounds.
 Sexual language and imagery are not appropriate at any time.